usnistgov/ndn-dpdk/docs/INSTALL.md

 * `NDNDPDK_MK_RELEASE=1` selects release mode that disables assertions and verbose logging in C code.
 * `NDNDPDK_MK_THREADSLEEP=1` inserts `nanosleep(1ns)` to each thread.
   This reduces performance significantly, but is occasionally useful when running on a machine with fewer CPU cores.
-* C code other than strategy is compiled with `gcc` by default; you can override this by setting the `CC` environment variable.
+* C code (except eBPF) is compiled with `gcc` by default; you can override this by setting the `CC` environment variable.
-* Strategy code is compiled with `clang-8` by default; you can override this by setting the `BPFCC` environment variable.
+* eBPF programs are compiled with `clang-8` by default; you can override this by setting the `BPFCC` environment variable.

 You must run `make clean` when switching compile-time settings.